25A31A05HH/AIStat_Learn/IBM_BOB_USAGE.md

 * Feature development
 * Code understanding
 * Refactoring
-* Documentation
+* Documentation support

-IBM Bob helped reduce repetitive development work and made it easier to iterate on the application.
+Using IBM Bob helped reduce repetitive development work and made it easier to experiment with and improve different parts of the application.

 ## 3. Project Planning